 - Then serve waffles warm with blackberry maple syrup on top and enjoy!

-*Any leftover waffles can be frozen by being cooled completely, layered with parchment paper between each waffle and stacked in a large zip lock bag.
+*Any leftover waffles can be frozen once completely cooled, layered with parchment paper between each waffle and stacked in a large zip lock bag.
 I recommend using within 2-3 months.
-I recommend pulling the waffles out of the freezer the night before needed and thawing in the refrigerator until morning and then popping in the toaster.
+To reheat, pull the waffles out of the freezer the night before needed and thaw in the refrigerator until morning, then popping in the toaster.